citrus/wordy/README.md

 Testing
 -------

 Testing is done with minitest.
-To run the tests, just run `rake`.
+Run the tests with:

+    ruby -Ilib -Itest test/test_wordy.rb

 License